 Can I Disable It?

-However, there is a way to use both your antivirus program of choice and Windows Defender.
-On this same screen, you can expand “Windows Defender Antivirus options” and enable “Periodic scanning”.
-Windows Defender will then perform regular background scans even while you’re using another antivirus program, providing a second opinion and potentially catching things your main antivirus might miss.
+However, there is a way to use both your antivirus program of choice and Microsoft Defender.
+On this same screen, you can expand “Microsoft Defender Antivirus options” and enable “Periodic scanning.”
+Defender will then perform regular background scans even while you’re using another antivirus program, providing a second opinion and potentially catching things your main antivirus might miss.

-If you see Windows Defender using CPU even while you have other antivirus tools installed and want to stop it, head here and ensure the Periodic scanning feature is set to “Off”.
+If you see Microsoft Defender using CPU even while you have other antivirus tools installed and want to stop it, head here and ensure the Periodic scanning feature is set to “Off.”
 If it doesn’t bother you, feel free to enable Periodic scanning—it’s another layer of protection and additional security.
 However, this feature is off by default.

 Is It a Virus?

 We haven’t seen any reports of viruses pretending to imitate the Antimalware Service Executable process.
-Windows Defender is itself an antivirus, so it should ideally stop any malware attempting to do this in its tracks.
-As long as you’re using Windows and have Windows Defender enabled, it’s normal for it to be running.
+Microsoft Defender is itself an antivirus, so it should ideally stop any malware attempting to do this in its tracks.
+As long as you’re using Windows and have Microsoft Defender enabled, it’s normal for it to be running.